Jelena Janković: 2011–2012: Struggles with form

 Janković was the 15th seed at the Wimbledon Championships, but lost to María José Martínez Sánchez in the first round, her first opening-round exit in a Grand Slam since the 2005 French Open.

-Janković was seeded 13th at the Western & Southern Open, where she lost in the final to Maria Sharapova in three sets.
+Janković was seeded 13th at the Cincinnati Open, where she lost in the final to Maria Sharapova in three sets.
 She reached the third round at the US Open, losing to Anastasia Pavlyuchenkova.
 She reached the semifinals of the Generali Ladies Linz tournament, falling to Petra Kvitová.

 Janković began 2012 at the Brisbane International, losing to Francesca Schiavone in the quarterfinals.
-She then lost in the second round of the Apia International to third seed Victoria Azarenka.
+She then lost in the second round of the Sydney International to third seed Victoria Azarenka.
 At the Australian Open, Janković was defeated by Caroline Wozniacki in the fourth round.

-She played the Dubai Duty Free Open and advanced to the semifinals without dropping a set, where she was beaten by the in form Agnieszka Radwańska.
+She played the Dubai Open and advanced to the semifinals without dropping a set, where she was beaten by the in form Agnieszka Radwańska.
 She reached the semis in Kuala Lumpur, Malaysia, before losing to fifth seed Petra Martić in three sets.
 Janković lost her next three matches in Indian Wells, Miami, and in Charleston to Venus Williams.

 Janković reached the E-boks Sony Ericsson Open in Copenhagen semifinals before losing to second seed Angelique Kerber.
 In the Fed Cup semifinals against Russia in Moscow, Janković defeated Anastasia Pavlyuchenkova and Svetlana Kuznetsova.
-She then lost four of her next five matches, being defeated in the opening rounds of the Mutua Madrid Open, the Italian Open and in Brussels before a second-round loss at the French Open to young American Varvara Lepchenko.
+She then lost four of her next five matches, being defeated in the opening rounds of the Madrid Open, the Italian Open and in Brussels before a second-round loss at the French Open to young American Varvara Lepchenko.

 Janković turned her fortunes around by reaching the finals of Aegon Classic 2012, losing to Melanie Oudin.
 However, she lost in the opening round of Wimbledon to unseeded former world No. 1, Kim Clijsters.
 It was the second year in a row that Janković lost in the opening round of Wimbledon.
 Janković lost in the opening round of the Olympic tennis tournament to eventual gold medallist Serena Williams.